 The museum covers the years after World War I, when the rise of dark forces began across the continent.
-Known as the “phoney war”, the rise in strength of Nazi Germany readying itself for war give way to images of a tired France still recovering from the previous war, hoping against hope behind the Maginot Line.
+Known as the “phoney war”, the rise in strength of the the German Reich readying itself for war give way to images of a tired France still recovering from the previous war.

 It then moves on to the start of the WWII when after a short battle, France fell under occupation.
 Covering the daily life for French people, it includes stories of those who collaborated with the occupying forces, and those who in the French resistance.

 A 2nd section in the museum covers the D-Day landings and the battles aftermath, up until the liberation of Caen, and later Paris.
 Once the Allied forces landed and started pushing their way inland, the Battle of Caen began.

 Caen is about 9 mi (14 km) inland from the coast, at the junction of several roads and railways.
 The communication links made it an important objective for both sides.
 For two months, the city was under fire, with locals caught in the middle.

 Before the invasion, Caen had a population of 60,000 people.
 On 6 June, Allied aircraft dropped leaflets urging the population to leave but only a few hundred were able to.

 Allied bombings started later that same day to slow the flow of German reinforcements.
 Streets were soon blocked by rubble and homes were destroyed.
 In short order, the city’s Palais des Ducs, the church of Saint-Étienne and the railway station were all destroyed or severely damaged.